Orchestrating Seamless Access and Control of Data in a Siloed World

 Software-defined, Scale-Out Architecture Based upon Open Standards

-As a software-defined solution Hammerspace was designed based upon open standards to leverage data in place on any existing vendor storage type.
+As a software-defined solution, Hammerspace was designed based upon open standards to leverage data in place on any existing vendor storage type.
 With a high-performance scale-out architecture, Hammerspace can be deployed on any combination of commodity bare-metal hardware, standard hypervisors, and/or cloud machine instances.
-Hammerspace supports distributed environments across multiple on-prem and/or cloud-based locations, all tied together in a multi-site, multi-cloud global file system.
+Hammerspace supports distributed environments across multiple on-prem and/or cloud-based locations, all tied together in a multi-site, multi-cloud parallel global file system.